juhasev/sample-ninja-help/panelist-imported-select-file.md

 ```

 ### Data formats
-The importer can only access values which are in the international format.

 #### Text
 In SampleNinja the text variables are tokenized and analyzed allowing you to store various kind of text data if desired.